AldoSuba/docs.buf.build/docs/roadmap.md

 By virtue of Protobuf API compatibility, rules and Buf's powerful compatibility tooling, the BSR is uniquely positioned to solve this problem.
-The BSR receives all of the dependencies requested for a specific module, and can systematically determine the latest version that is compatible with _all_ of the provided versions with Buf's compatibility checker.
+The BSR receives all of the dependencies requested for a given BSR name, and can systematically determine the latest version that is compatible with _all_ of the provided versions with Buf's compatibility checker.
 If such a version does not exist, the BSR can give an informative error that describes exactly _why_ the dependencies